Jerryccm/Seq2MS/README.md

 The output file is in .msp format

-* --input: the input file
+* --input: the input file (.tsv)
 * --output: the output file , (optional, output filename will default to the same as input name)
-* --model: the pretrained model
+* --model: the pretrained model name

 For evaluating prediction accuracy with existing library, run: